jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/tenth-month/MeetingHouseReport.md

     estate taxes.
 [Ann](/Friends/AnnDaugherty/) and Brian\_ will get the information needed.
 [Ann](/Friends/AnnDaugherty/) has been told that the application is online.
-That it must be submitted through the Assessor’s office.
+That it must be submitted through the Assessor's office.
 The application fee will be \$175.00

 Respectfully submitted,